naveenkrazy/spark-coding-ground/README.md

 ~~~~
 This is sbt project.
 Please install sbt version of 0.1 or higher to run and package assembly from sbt shell.
-- JDK 1.8 or higher
+- JDK 1.8 or higher and set JAVA_HOME environment variable
-- Scala 2.11.11
+- Scala 2.11.11 and set SCALA_HOME environment variable
-- Spark 2.1.0 or higher
+- Spark 2.1.0 or higher and set SPARK_HOME environment variable
-- sbt 1.0 or higher
+- sbt 0.1 or higher
+- Docker for Desktop/Mac
 ~~~~

-# Steps to run this project
+# Steps to run this project from local
 ~~~~
 1. Follow the below commands from root project directory after installing sbt to package assembly
 $sbt test (runs all the tests)